swiftlang/swift-evolution/proposals/0354-regex-literals.md

 // regex: Regex<(Substring, identifier: Substring, hex: Substring)>
 ```

 Forward slashes are a regex term of art.
-They are used as the delimiters for regex literals in, e.g., Perl, JavaScript and Ruby.
+The association between forward slashes and regexes dates back to 1969's ed, the first Unix editor, and it was inherited by subsequent interactive text tools like less and vim.
+The syntax was also adopted by the sed language; from there it passed to Perl, and then to Ruby and Javascript.
+Forward slash is instantly recognizable as a regex; the only common alternative is an ordinary string literal passed to a library API, which usually has extra overhead, requires more escaping, and defers regex syntax errors to runtime.
+The proposed Swift regex literals do not have these limitations, so forward slash provides the right behavioral cues to developers.
+There are over fifty years of precedents for forward slash and very little for anything else.

 Perl and Ruby additionally allow for [user-selected delimiters](https://perldoc.perl.org/perlop#Quote-and-Quote-like-Operators) to avoid having to escape any slashes inside a regex.
 For that purpose, we propose the extended literal `#/.../#`.

 An extended literal, `#/.../#`, avoids the need to escape forward slashes within the regex.
 It allows an arbitrary number of balanced `#` characters around the literal and escape.
 When the opening delimiter is followed by a new line, it supports a multi-line literal where whitespace is non-semantic and line-ending comments are ignored.